ysoo/CS537/README.md

 Assigned projects for CS 537 Summer 2017.
-5 projects in total with each having 2 parts: Linux and XV6.
-3 partnered projects with wenquan.
+5 projects in total with each having 2 parts: Linux and XV6. project 3, 4, 5 are partnered projects with wenquan.